maximebodereau/seedbank/README.md

 >
 > Seed Creator
 >
-> > everybody can be Creator and contribute to SeedBank
+> > everybody can be Genetyc Seed Creator and contribute to SeedBank

 ========